BrightOlawale/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 - How to SELECT data from a table
 - How to INSERT, UPDATE or DELETE data
 - What are subqueries
-- How to use MySQL functions
+- How to use MySQL functionsgit